St. Matthews in Calhoun County, South Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil • Waterways & Vessels.
 In addition, it is included in the Sons of Confederate Veterans/United Confederate Veterans series list.

 Location.
-33° 37.194′ N, 80° 45.836′ W. Marker is in St Matthews, South Carolina, in Calhoun County.
-Marker is on Old State Road (U.S. 176) north of Shrike Road, on the right when traveling north.
+33° 37.194′ N, 80° 45.836′ W. Marker is in St. Matthews, South Carolina, in Calhoun County.
+It is on Old State Road (U.S. 176) north of Shrike Road, on the right when traveling north.
 Marker is located near the cemetery entrance on the east side of the highway.
 Touch for map.
-Marker is in this post office area: Saint Matthews SC 29135, United States of America.
+Marker is at or near this postal address: 6758 Old State Rd, Saint Matthews SC 29135, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Lt.
 Colonel Olin Miller Dantzler